DoctorDiffusion/ComfyUI-Doctor-Tools/README.md

 The Video Merge node allows you to combine two video clips within ComfyUI.
 Plug the input video into "Video_A" and your output render into "Video_B" to combine your extended video.

+### Final Frame Selector

+Final Frame Selector takes an image sequence or video and passes through the final frame as an image node.
+This works great for extending video with image-to-video tools like Pyramid-Flow, CogVideoX, and LTX-Video.

 ![Screenshot 2024-11-01 190029](https://github.com/user-attachments/assets/be4a1d0b-ae14-4ece-92f0-87fbcc98fe0f)

 ### YouTube Video Downloader

 ![Screenshot 2024-11-01 190304](https://github.com/user-attachments/assets/0ed0e432-1c7c-4911-8110-39d9be58e43e)

+### Reverse Frame Sequence

+Inverse the order of the images in a frame sequence with this node to easily reverse videos.

 ## Credits